ramtinkazemi/wercker-step-aws-add-schedule-task/README.md

 # step-aws-ecs-scheduled-task
-Wercker Step to register task definition in aws ecs
+Wercker Step to register task definition in aws ecs, the schedule task name will be "$STEP_APP_NAME-$STEP_SCHEDULE_RULE_NAME"

 # Example